UmbertoSavoia/strace/README.md

 # strace
 A simple recode of strace, a tool allowing you to list syscalls done by a running program.
-(42 project)